 But if everyone takes a pay cut, nobody gains a competitive advantage.
 So there’s no benefit to the economy from lower wages.
 Meanwhile, the fall in wages can worsen the economy’s problems on other fronts.

 In particular, falling wages, and hence falling incomes, worsen the problem of excessive debt: your monthly mortgage payments don’t go down with your paycheck.
+You can find credible lenders now, but it may become a problem in the future.

 Let’s think about this a little.